rich98/DevOps-E-degree/module1/submitted/readme.md

 Counts and logs the number of files backed up and skipped.
 Copy Hash File and Rsync Log:

-Copies the hash file and rsync log file to a specified location for debugging.
+Copies the rsync log file to a specified location for debugging.
 Compression (if enabled):

 If compression is enabled, compresses the backup folder using tar and removes the original folder.